-I recently visited a Michelin star restaurant in Mayfair for a vegetarian tasting menu and my experience of this taster menu with wine pairings at local Nottingham bar and restaurant The Wine Room City was far more enjoyable…
+I recently visited a Michelin star restaurant in Mayfair for a vegetarian tasting menu and my experience of a taster menu with wine pairings was far more enjoyable…

 The chef at the Wine Room Nottingham clearly has an eye for details and cares that us veggies get our monies worth just like our meat-eating friends and this is why I was so very impressed with the tasting menu here.
 Each and every dish was a feast for the eyes (and we eat with our eyes after all), fresh, locally produced ingredients and a pleasure to eat.